Child Support FAQs

 deviate from the table amount and order an amount that is lower.
 However,

-in s.
-10(4) (and found in Schedule II) is satisfied showing that the household
+living test in s.
+10(4) (and found in Schedule II) is satisfied showing

 Or, if there is an agreement in place dictating the amount that is to be